wfahren/Enhanced-Sphinx-Search/README.md

 - Sphinx documentation generator
 - Any Sphinx theme (tested with Read the Docs theme)
 - Modern web browser with JavaScript enabled

+> **⚠️ Important**: When opening HTML files directly in a browser using `Ctrl+O` or the `file://` protocol, JavaScript functionality is limited by browser security policies.
+The enhanced search features may not work properly.
+For full functionality, serve the documentation through a web server (even a local one like `python -m http.server`).

 ### Setup